 Clarke finishes his NHL career with 1,210 points (358 goals, 852 assists) in 1,144 games and wins the Hart Trophy three times.
 He is inducted into the Hockey Hall of Fame in 1987.

 Video: Bobby Clarke led Flyers to back-to-back Stanley Cups

 1938: Bill Masterton is born in Winnipeg.
 Masterton, a forward playing for the first-year Minnesota North Stars, isn't wearing a helmet when he is checked hard in a game against the Oakland Seals on Jan.
 13, 1968, and lands on his head.
 He dies two days later.
 The Bill Masterton Trophy is first awarded later that year to honor the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

 1975: Marty Turco, owner of the lowest single-season goals-against average in the NHL since 1940 (minimum 40 games played) is born in Sault Ste.
 Marie, Ontario.
-The Dallas Stars select Turco in the fifth round (No. 124) in the 1994 NHL Draft, but he plays four seasons at the University of Michigan and two in the minor leagues before joining the Stars in 2000-01 as Ed Belfour's backup.
+The Dallas Stars select Turco in the fifth round (No. 124) in the 1994 NHL Draft, but he plays four seasons at the University of Michigan and two in the minor leagues before joining the Stars in 2000-01 as the backup to Ed Belfour.
 Turco becomes the starter after Belfour leaves as a free agent in 2002 and finishes with a 1.72 GAA in 55 games during the 2002-03 season, the lowest since Dave Kerr of the New York Rangers 63 years earlier (1.54).
 Turco plays nine seasons with Dallas and one each with the Chicago Blackhawks and Boston Bruins, finishing his NHL career 275-167-40 with 26 ties in 543 games.